 But both of them immediately remembered him, in specific detail, half a century later.
 One said he was a cut-up and a ham, and that my grandfather taught him how to do police work.
 The other suggested that my grandfather didn’t have the back of an African-American colleague during a run that turned dangerous.

-“There were things we did that I’m not proud of,” my granddad had said.
+“There were things we did that I’m not proud of,” my granddad had said back in 2007.
 I didn’t really press him on what he meant.
 Probably didn’t really want to know.

 I've been thinking a lot about my grandfather this summer, on the fiftieth anniversary of the 1967 rebellion.
 In some ways, these anniversaries seem pointless and arbitrary.
 But they're also opportunities for reckoning with our histories and our choices and our place in the world.

-Dan O'Mara died three years ago.
+Dan O'Mara died three years ago, in 2014.
 I wish I had sat down with him for more conversations.